Patrick Sex from the Freemans Journal 1921

 It may seem difficult to reconcile how someone who stood up to mob intimidation in union elections when others backed down and who was a visible and vocal critic and rival to Jimmy Hoffa and those in his thrall, could then so robustly attack Robert Kennedy and the Senate committee he represented, going as far as to use a Hitler comparison!
 Knowing what he knew about Hoffa I can only speculate that it was his devotion to the International Brotherhood of Teamsters, that he felt this organisation’s importance was about far more than just one man.
 Or that he saw the role of the Senate committee was less focused on dealing with corruption in the Teamsters and more as a tool to weaken the Teamsters as a political force and as a representative of organised labour.
 His personal criticisms in the letter to Kennedy of the worker’s rights records of some of the more critical Senators suggests this.
 And while he may have been a firebrand he was also clearly someone with a more thoughtful side who also remained deeply connected to his country or origin as shown by flying the tricolour at the Teamsters Congress, his frequent visits back to Ireland and his personal and financial aid to the Irish Trade Union movement, and of course ultimately his decision to be buried back in Dublin in Glasnevin cemetery.

 There is still plenty I don’t know about Peter Hoban but would love to learn about, did he continue playing football in his 30s as a Chicago resident, what was his exact role within 1916 around the Four Courts and North King Street?
 How involved was he with the Liverpool IRA?
-Are some of his family members still alive, his youngest son Brendan would only be in his late 70s if still with us?
-If you know more about the enigmatic Peter Hoban please get in touch.
+I was lucky enough to meet Peter’s son Joseph on a visit to Ireland after the original publication of this article but sadly he knew little of his father’s early life.

 And as always my screeds are never mine alone but can only be written with the kind help and assistance of others.
 A special thanks to the following; to Sam McGrath for posing the question as to whether Peter Hoban, who was then just a paragraph in a Jimmy Wren book on the Four Courts, could have played for Bohs, thanks also to Michael Kielty, especially for some of the American newspaper and archival research, and to Stephen Burke for Peter’s Bohemian stats.